stephanHogenboom/image-carousel/README.md

 # image-carousel
 image-carousel

-An app that allows images to be uploaded and retreived to a remote server.
-A matching client application will eventually cycle throught these images.
+An webserver app that allows images to be uploaded and retrieved.

-# contributors be:
+# contributors:
-dem Steve
+Stephan Hogenboom
-dem Norberto
+Nobert Bakker
-dem luigi
+Lucas Hogenboom